Kálmán Tihanyi: Interwar period

-After World War I, Kálmán Tihanyi, who returned to civil life, continued his studies at the Royal Hungarian Joseph University of Technology in Budapest (today: Budapest University of Technology and Economics, commonly known as the Technical University), where the young man who has recently lost his father was left without any income.
-Luckily, he found a friend in Professor Imre Pöschl, who recognized his talent, while he could sell more and more patents and inventions, he could enjoy an increasing income, thus he could support his widowed mother and nine siblings.
+After World War I, Kálmán Tihanyi returned to civil life, continuing his studies at the Royal Hungarian Joseph University of Technology in Budapest.

-Tihany's attention was already drawn to the attempts to create television during World War I. After Tihanyi studied Maxwell's equations, he discovered a hitherto unknown physical phenomenon.

-The problem of low sensitivity to light resulting in low electrical output from transmitting or "camera" tubes would be solved with the introduction of charge-storage technology by Tihanyi in the beginning of 1924.
+Tihany's attention was already drawn to the attempts to create television during World War I. The problem of low sensitivity to light resulting in low electrical output from transmitting or "camera" tubes would be solved with the introduction of charge-storage technology by Tihanyi in the beginning of 1924.
 His final design was patented under the name "Radioskop" (Hungarian patent: T-3768) on 20 March 1926.
 He described his cathode ray tube, charge-storage television system in not one, but in three versions - wired, wireless, and color, which meant he was thinking of color television even when black and white films were made in the vast majority of the film industry.
 His patent application contained 42 pages detailing its design and mass production.
-It is recorded in UNESCO's Memory of the World Programme.
+It is recorded in UNESCO's Memory of the World International Register.

 Though it bears certain similarities to earlier proposals employing a cathode ray tube (CRT) for both transmitter and receiver, Tihanyi's system represented a radical departure.
 Like the final, improved version Tihanyi would patent in 1928, it embodied an entirely new concept in design and operation, building upon a technology that would become known as the "storage principle".
-This technology involves the maintenance of photoemission from the light-sensitive layer of the detector tube between scans.
-By this means, accumulation of charges would take place and the "latent electric picture" would be stored.
-Tihanyi filed two separate patent applications in 1928 then extended patent protection beyond Germany, filing in France, the United Kingdom, the United States, and elsewhere.

 However, the radically new concepts what he represented in his Radioskop patent were not widely understood and recognised by the contemporary professionals until around 1930.